 You must have completed a 100k with 10,000' of vertical gain or any 100 miler between May 1, 2022 and May 1, 2024, or Mount Mitchell Heartbreaker 50 miler.
 These need not be a formal race.
 You can have completed a route with the aforementioned requirements in a non-competitive event, FKT, or adventure run.
 Be prepared to submit proof if you are submitting the latter as your qualifier (a Strava link for example).
 Questions please contact firstname.lastname@example.org.

 Swag & Awards

-A Pre-Race meal on Thursday will be included this year (extra tickets for crews, pacers and family can be purchased through UltraSignup).
+Pre-Race meal will be included as part of your registration.
+Extra tickets for crews, pacers and family can be purchased through UltraSignup.

 All finishers will receive a custom Hellbender One Hundred belt buckle.

 Sub-24 Hour Finishers will receive a custom painted wood cut, from our local artist, and 2022 1st place finisher, Jonathan Ibach.